 Psychology of a Trump victory

-The research found that, if information was attributed to Trump, Republican Trump supporters believed it more than if it was presented without attribution.
+The research found that, if information was attributed to Donald Trump, Republican Trump supporters believed it more than if it was presented without attribution.
+The opposite case was found to be true for Democrats.

 The research was led by Briony Swire, a PhD student at UWA and MIT.